arkui-x/docs/en/application-dev/tutorial/how-to-explore-native-interface-on-android.md

 ### 3. Registering the Java Method and testplugin

-Register the Java method using the plug-in mechanism and register the **testplugin** module using the N-API mechanism to provide the ArkTS log method.
+Register the Java method using the addon mechanism and register the **testplugin** module using Node-API to provide the ArkTS log method.

 Implement the C/C++ module corresponding to **testplugin.log**.